 Work on your communication skills to communicate directly, clearly and with intent to any stakeholders you interact with.
 Being able to write a concise email and speak well both internally and externally will be a huge advantage, given that a large part of your job is about communicating effectively.

-It is a varied role and depends a lot on whom the secretary is supporting and what type of company they are working for.
+The specific responsibilities may vary depending on the industry, organization, and the nature of the secretary's role within the company.
 Given that broad job description, one of the most valuable assets a secretary or business support professional can have is the ability to think on their feet.

-An ambitious secretary can refresh their career every couple of years, once they have mastered the latest role and developed it.
+An ambitious secretary can refresh their career every couple of years once they have mastered and developed the latest role.
 This is the perfect time to take on more responsibility, developing the project management and supervisory aspects of a role.

-Entry-level secretarial jobs generally have lots of room for growth, and a secretary can evolve into being an administrative assistant, executive assistant, office manager, administrative coordinator or other senior administrative roles.
+Entry-level secretarial jobs generally have much room for growth, and a secretary can evolve into an administrative assistant, executive assistant, office manager, administrative coordinator or other senior administrative roles.
 With specialised knowledge of a department, industry or company, effective secretaries should see themselves moving up an exciting career path.